 Besides television, he has done many film projects in leading or supporting roles.
-Most recently he shot a short film called "Within and Without" that he produced as well.
+Most recently he shot a short film called "Within and Without" that he produced as well, where he won several best actor awards, and the film has won over forty festival awards.
 He also shot a Sci/Fi project where he is lead actor called ONE, starring opposite LANCE HENRIKSEN ("Aliens, Close Encounters.
 Millenium).
 Prior to that he shot another film with Lance and ROBERT JOHN BURKE called "BEING" and prior to that he shot a Romantic Comedy called "Get Happy!" in a supporting role, "Robert Robbins."One of his most notable roles was a film called "Home/Sick" where he played the lead character suffering from agoraphobia.
 His portrayal of the character was so real, an actual sufferer of the disorder wrote him to express that to him.
 The film finished in the Top 10 out of 400 films for fan favorites in an on-line film competition.
 Other roles include films called "The Maltese Murder Mystery" where he played the supporting role of "Tony Figlia", “A Fine Layer of Darkness” which premiered at the HFC Film Festival, where he played the lead role of “Samuel Halford”, “E:8 Think Tank”, “Mind Morgue” and “Demon of Lataran” produced by Legion Films, and a short film called “Il Portiere (The Janitor)” which won the San Marcos Film Festival, where he played the lead role of “The Janitor.”
 He has also worked on big names films like “Music and Lyrics”, “Enchanted”, “American Gangster”, “Julie and Julia”, Oscar winning “Man on Wire“ and “Life Before Her Eyes”.

 Robert also played the role of Howard Wagner in a recent production of "Death of a Salesman", as well as leading roles in the off Broadway plays "Tables", "Downsized" and "Assaulting a Vagina" and "Widow's Paradise".